Design PhD 2023 Summer School

 Give background to critics and questions, starting by specific sectors or disciplines

-The School will be held in a condensed format and it is open to doctoral students:
+The School will be held in a condensed format and it is open to doctoral students from the PhD programmes of Politecnico di Milano at their 1st or 2nd year of doctoral studies.

 The Summer School will be attended in presence at Politecnico di Milano.